Skip content

 Lori Baker is the author of Crash and Tell: Stories; Crazy Water: Six Fictions, which won the Mamdouha S. Bobst Literary Award; and Scraps.
 She has taught fiction writing, journalism, and composition at Brown University, Boston College, and Wheaton College in Norton, Massachusetts.
 She lives and works in Providence, Rhode Island.

 Cat Gould grew up in Sydney, Australia, and after extensive travel moved to the United States in 1990.
-A classically trained actress with a BFA from Southern Oregon University, she has performed in many regional productions.
+She is a classically trained actress with a BFA from Southern Oregon University and has performed in many regional productions.
+Her passion for storytelling, communication, and language is matched well with her dexterity with characters and dialect.
+She can communicate in French, Spanish, and Italian, and is a voracious reader of fiction, philosophy, and psychology to deepen her understanding and ability to express the human condition.

 Reviews